JessicaMoreschi/Spit-it-Out/README.md

 ## Code challenges
 <ol>
   <li>

 <b>Preload sentences</b><br>
-As first thing, it had been necessary to undesrtand how to preserve all the sentences that users have left in the canvas.
-Therefore, it was necessary to store the data given by the users on a server.
+First, it has been necessary to understand how to preserve all the sentences that users have left in the canvas.
+Therefore, it was necessary to store them in a server.
 The solution?
 Use "**Firebase** server".
-Firebase is a Google's platfrom that helps to develop apps in a high-quality way; it has a lot of interesting functions, such as the possibility to store data given by users and control them (for example, you can delete or modify them). <br>
+Firebase is a Google's platform that helps to develop apps in a high-quality way; it has a lot of interesting functions, such as the possibility to store data given by users and control them (for example, you can delete or modify them). <br>

 That's how it was introduced in the code: the  function **gotData()** is called in the **setup()** with the function **texts.once("value", gotData)**, which provides the access to the Firebase storage.
-Then, For each element (called "**keys**") of the database array, it creates a new "agent" (sentence that will appear in the canvas) with defined parameters for Agent constructor (mouse position, personalized colour, text and font size) picked from Firebase's storage.
+Then, for each element (called "**keys**") of the database array, it creates a new "agent" (sentence that will appear in the canvas) with defined parameters for the Agent constructor (mouse position, personalized colour, text and font size) picked from Firebase's storage.
 ```
 function gotData(data) { //load data from server
   let texts = data.val(); //The val() function returns an object.